Antonio Graceffo: Life and education

-Early involvement in martial arts

-At the age of 13, Graceffo began studying martial arts from H. David Collins, at the American School of Empty Hand Fighting (Fire and Water) in Blountville, Tennessee.
-At age 20, he began training and competing in boxing and boxed in "smokers" and other informal boxing contests throughout his time in the military and beyond.
-He continued with boxing in the Merchant Marines.
-He later stopped fighting during his university studies in Germany, but then resumed training after seeing his first Ultimate Fighting Championship video in 1997.
-He was training and sometimes flying to Tennessee to participate in Friday night fights until he left the US for Asia in October 2001.

 Martial arts achievements

 In 2005, Graceffo was the first foreign student of the Khmer martial art of Bokator.
 The story he wrote in Black Belt magazine was the first article ever written about the art in that publication.
 In 2007, he became one of two Americans promoted on the same day, to the rank of Black Krama in Bokator; they were the first foreigners to obtain this rank.
 In the same year, he traveled into Burma and shot videos with a master of Lai Tai, a kung fu type art practiced by the Shan people.
 To date, this is the first video ever shot of the art.
 In 2009, Antonio was the first non-Muslim student of Silat Kalam, a Muslim martial art in Malaysia, and in 2011 was given a national award, Silat Kalam Warrior.
 He was the first non-Muslim to receive this award.

-In the summer of 2013, Graceffo returned to the Shaolin Temple to learn Sanda (sport), contesting and winning a smoker Sanda fight.
-He also commenced studying Chinese traditional wrestling, initially on a team in Beijing and later at the Shanghai University of Sport, where he won a silver medal at the Shanghai International BJJ Tournament in the traditional wrestling division for beginners.

-Graceffo has been awarded black belts in three martial arts: Bokator (Black Krama) from Grand Master San Kim Saen in 2007; Kuntaw (KUMANDOS) From Grand Master Frank Aycocho in 2008, and Khmer boxing (BUSHIDO) from Paddy Carson in 2010.

-Fight record

-In 2011, Graceffo began competing in Mixed Martial Arts Exhibitions.
-He now has a record of 10 wins and 1 loss.
-Antonio also has 1 tie from an exhibition fight.